List of awards and nominations received by Awkwafina

 In 2019, Awkwafina appeared in Lulu Wang's comedy-drama The Farewell.
-A film about a Chinese-American family who discover that their grandmother has only a short while left to live, they decide to not to tell her and schedule a family gathering before she dies.
+A film about a Chinese-American family who discover that their grandmother has only a short while left to live, they decide not to tell her and schedule a family gathering before she dies.
 Her performance in the film was widely praised by the critics and she went on to win numerous accolades.
-Awkwafina won the Satellite Award for Best Actress – Motion Picture, Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, Virtuoso Award from the Santa Barbara International Film Festival, and the Gotham Independent Film Award for Best Actress.
+Awkwafina won the Satellite Award for Best Actress in a Motion Picture – Comedy or Musical, Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, Virtuoso Award from the Santa Barbara International Film Festival, and the Gotham Independent Film Award for Best Actress.
 She became the first woman of Asian descent to capture a Golden Globe in a lead actress film category after winning Best Actress – Motion Picture Comedy or Musical.
 In 2020, Awkwafina was nominated for the BAFTA Rising Star Award.

+For starring and producing the TV movie Quiz Lady (2023), she won the Primetime Emmy Award for Outstanding Television Movie.